EASA FTL 8 vs 10 Hour Duty Periods Explained

 elif profile.sector_count >= 4:

-# High sector count fatigue penalty (operator-specific OM-A alignment)
+# High sector-count fatigue penalty (operator-specific OM-A alignment).

 ceiling = max(8, ceiling - 1)